 I spent the first few decades of my writing life writing books and articles on Shakespeare, Doris Lessing, feminist criticism.
-Then I got interested in women’s health activism and began a book on breast cancer activism which morphed into a book on cancer and environmental toxins, which never got published.
+Then I got interested in women’s health and began a book on breast cancer activism which morphed into a book on cancer and environmental toxins, which never got published.
 What came of that was a front-page article in The Nation: A Toxic Link to Breast Cancer?

-While researching the causes of cancer, I came across Dr Alice Stewart, the pioneer physician and epidemiologist who discovered that when you x-ray pregnant women, as doctors did in the 1940s and 50s, you double the risk of a childhood cancer.
-She was 88 when I met her, a guru to the anti-nuclear movement.
-I spent five years flying back and forth between California and England, interviewing her, her family, co-workers, and nuclear scientists, and writing her biography, The Woman Who Knew Too Much.
+While researching environmental causes of cancer, I met Dr Alice Stewart, the pioneer physician and epidemiologist who discovered that when you x-ray pregnant women, as doctors did in the 1940s and 50s, you double the risk of a childhood cancer.
+She was 88, a guru to the anti-nuclear movement.
+I spent five years flying between California and England, interviewing her, her family, co-workers, and nuclear scientists, and writing her biography, The Woman Who Knew Too Much.

-Writing became my way of mourning my mother’s death, and this turned into a memoir.
+Writing was my way of mourning my mother’s death, and this became a memoir.
 Missing Persons is an elegy not only for a family but for a place, Silicon Valley, once the "Valley of Heart's Delight," as idyllic as it is gross today.

 Around this time, I embarked on a first-person account of living with insomnia.
-I thought this was going to be a memoir, but as I set out to discover what's known about insomnia, the book became as much about sleep science as about me.
+I thought this book was going to be a memoir, but it became as much about sleep science as about me.
 Insomniac was shortlisted for the Gregory Bateson Prize by the Society for Cultural Anthropology: “Shakespeare scholar turns ethnographer, sleep specialist, and science detective…[and] reveals just how little the contemporary medical community knows about the world of sleeplessness…”